-real-time-edge-servo is running on top of Igh EtherCAT stack.
-And the Igh stack provides CoE communication mechanisms - Mailbox and Process Data.
-Using these mechanisms, real-time-edge-servo could access the CiA Object Dictionary located on CoE servo.
+real-time-edge-servo runs on top of the Igh EtherCAT stack.
+The Igh stack provides CoE communication mechanisms - Mailbox and Process Data.
+Using these mechanisms, real-time-edge-servo can access the CiA Object Dictionary located on CoE servo.

-Control task initiates the master, all slaves on the CoE network and registers all PDOs to lgh stack, then constructs a data structure to describe each axle.
+The control task initiates the master and all slaves on the CoE network and registers all PDOs to Igh stack.
+It then constructs a data structure to describe each axle.
 Finally, the control task creates a task to run the user task periodically.